-57. An engagement quality control review ordinarily involves discussion with the IP, personnel, a review of the decisions taken and, in particular, consideration of whether the decision taken is appropriate.
-It also involves a review of selected working papers relating to the significant judgments that the engagement team made and the

-58. An engagement quality control review includes considering the following:

-- Evaluation of the IP's and its team's independence in relation to the specific engagement. - Significant risks identified during the engagement and the responses to those risks. - Judgments made, particularly with respect to materiality and significant risks. - Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations. - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies. - Whether working papers selected for review reflect the work performed in relation to the significant judgments and support the conclusions reached. - The appropriateness of the decision taken/ conclusions arrived. - 59.
+- 57. An engagement quality control review ordinarily involves discussion with the IP, personnel, a review of the decisions taken and, in particular, consideration of whether the decision taken is appropriate.
+It also involves a review of selected working papers relating to the significant judgments that the engagement team made and the conclusions they reached.
+The extent of the review depends on the complexity of the engagement and the risk that the decision taken might not be appropriate in the circumstances.
+The review does not reduce the responsibilities of the IP concerned. - 58.
+An engagement quality control review includes considering the followings: - Evaluation of the IP's and its team's independence in relation to the specific engagement. - Significant risks identified during the engagement and the responses to those risks. - c.
+Judgments made, particularly with respect to materiality and significant risks. - d.
+Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations. - e.
+The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies. - f.
+Whether working papers selected for review reflect the work performed in relation to the significant judgments and support the conclusions reached. - g.
+The appropriateness of the decision taken/ conclusions arrived. - 59.
 The engagement quality control reviewer conducts the review in a timely manner at appropriate stages during the engagement so that significant matters may be promptly resolved to the reviewer's satisfaction before decision is taken. - 60.
-Where the engagement quality control reviewer makes recommendations that the engagement partner does not accept and the matter is not resolved to the reviewer's satisfaction, the decision should not be taken until the matter is resolved by following the IP's procedures for dealing with differences of opinion.
+Where the engagement quality control reviewer makes recommendations that the concerned IP does not accept and the matter is not resolved to the reviewer's satisfaction, the decision should not be taken until the matter is resolved by following the IP's procedures for dealing with differences of opinion.

-Criteria for the Eligibility of Engagement Quality Control Reviewers quality control reviewers and establish their eligibility through:
+Criteria for the Eligibility of Engagement Quality Control Reviewers